Valid business information and market data as the basis of market intelligence.

 For any business, knowledge is power.
 Even the best idea is condemned to failure if a prior market analysis doesn’t confirm its prospects of success.
 A corporate decision must be well-founded and market-oriented, and it must reach the company’s target market.

-Market research comprises market analysis and market monitoring.
+Market research comprises marketing analysis and market monitoring.
 It results in a market forecast that estimates future market development.
 The difference between the two components is as follows:

 Market monitoring is a continuous process that goes into far more depth.
 Market changes and fluctuations are noted, as are new trends.
-Market monitoring can be viewed as a series of continuous market analyses.
+Market monitoring can be viewed as a series of continuous marketing analysis.

 In order to minimize corporate risk, market research should be as comprehensive as possible.
-An inaccurate market assessment can result in heavy investment and consequently heavy losses if the actual sales potential is too low.
+An inaccurate market assessment for big or small business can result in heavy investment and consequently heavy losses if the actual sales potential is too low.